Sandjai/FormComponent/README_Validation.md

      * Method for combining checkboxes into a group
      * @param {Array} data - Array of Objects in format:  [{namesOfgroup: '', errorMessage: '', condition}, ... ]
      * @param {string} namesOfgroup - HTML names of checkboxes in format: 'chbx chbx2 chbx3'
      * @param {string} errorMessage
-     * @param {boolean} condition - set condition for making mandatory, if needed.
-If not - don't use this parameter.
+     * @param {number} numMin - minimum number of checkboxes to be checked (default = 1)
+     * @param {number} numMax - maximum number of checkboxes to be checked (default = all checkboxes)
+     * @param {Function} condition - advanced method, optional (just in case if you want to rewrite totally the normal behaviour of validation for checkboxes.
+Only if you have any complicated logic, different from the default one).
 Should return true or false.
-     * @param {number} numMin - minimum number of checkboxes to be checked (default = 1)
-     * @param {number} numMax - maximum number of checkboxes to be checked (default = all checkboxes) */
+     */